For Immediate Release: April 12, 2005

 Contact - BIS Public Affairs 202-482-2721

-The U.S. Department of Commerce today announced that Metric Equipment Sales (Metric) of Hayward , California , has agreed to settle criminal and civil charges that it exported oscilloscopes from the United States to Israel in violation of the Export Administration Regulations (EAR).
+The U.S. Department of Commerce announced today that Carl Zeiss Optical , Inc. (Zeiss), of Chester , Virginia , has agreed to pay a $10,000 civil penalty to settle charges that it illegally exported optical sighting devices from the United States to Canada in violation of the Export Administration Regulations (EAR).

-Acting Assistant Secretary Wysong commended the Special Agents of BIS’s San Jose Field Office for their work on this investigation.
+Zeiss cooperated with BIS’s investigation.
+Acting Assistant Secretary for Export Enforcement Wendy L. Wysong commended the Office of Export Enforcement’s Washington Field Office for its work in this investigation.